mouseandthebillionaire/losFinisCDE/docs/Process/README.md

 * I am again myself, here I have the repetition, I understand everything, and existence seems to me more beautiful than ever.
 * It is over, my skiff is afloat, the next minute I am where my soul's yearning was, where the ideas foam with elemental rage, where thoughts arise boisterously like the nations in migration.
 * There is a stillness like the profound silence of the South Sea, so that one can hear oneself speak even though the movement goes on in one's own interior - there where one every instant stakes one's life, every instant loses it, and wins it again.

+## 05.10.25 | Repetition, Instauratio Exiguus

+It dawned on me during the making/testing/thinking about this that repetition is a fundamental concept here.
+Partly this is just the nature of the game (or lack there of?).
+The player finds 5 nodes in succession with the sound pitch changing slighty to indicate the proper location.
+This search also aligns and uncovers text in the background.
+Once all 5 are found, the constellation is drawn to the center of the screen and the text is revealed.
+Then it fades out and we start again.
+Repeated forever; without change.
+I could have built a progression (in face the original idea was to have each constellation play a unique sonic fingerprint), but I think the concept is stronger as repetition.
+Ritual.
+Process.
+I am reminded of labyrinths, where the act of walking, of being in the moment, the process, the act, is the whole point.
+This stands in direct contrast with "games" where the point is to culminate in some final "win" state, but _not_ with play, where the point is to be in a state of play.

+After deciding on this theme, I then chose Søren Kierkegaard's essay ["Repetition"](https://archive.org/details/repetitionessayi0000kier_x5a6/page/n167/mode/2up) as the source for the on-screen texts.
+Initially this was just because duh, but there are some great lines here.
+This wasn't one of his essays I had read before, so it was nice to step back during the making/coding process and think through the idea through his lens.
+He has a totally different take on it which adds some complexity (and a bit of opaqueness) to the experience.
+Todo: read one or more of the many essays that discuss Kierkegaard's "Repetition" and write a more in-depth journal entry on the essay itself and how it related to the themes of this project

+Lastly, I was unhappy with the anagram nae that I've been using for this, and wanted to find something more apt.
+I happened upon the word instauratio which is a latin phrase used in ancient Rome for the repetition  or redo of a religious rite.
+So when adding the modifier exiguus, we get "a small do-over" which I think is fitting.

 ## Notes